Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+July8, the forum operation is new to me, and i'm trying to be a professional product manager.

 July6, the prototype is continuing to refine, i ignore many fundamental process.
 Coder Liu is patient to tell more details, and i make another keynote about 'text input frame' alternative choice.